shiawas/Formation-Diffusion-Model/README.md

 ## Introduction

-This project is inspired by Shaolun
+This project is inspired by Shaoanlun